Permittivity: Complex permittivity

 The choice of sign for time-dependence, e^{−iωt}, dictates the sign convention for the imaginary part of permittivity.
-The signs used here correspond to those commonly used in physics, whereas for the engineering convention one should reverse all imaginary quantities.

 The complex permittivity is usually a complicated function of frequency ω, since it is a superimposed description of dispersion phenomena occurring at multiple frequencies.
 The dielectric function ε(ω) must have poles only for frequencies with positive imaginary parts, and therefore satisfies the Kramers–Kronig relations.
 However, in the narrow frequency ranges that are often studied in practice, the permittivity can be approximated as frequency-independent or by model functions.